luyaohan1001/stm32f401-projects/usb-cdc-device/README.md

 | Data K state                        | LS: Differential "1"    FS: Differential "0"      |
 | Start of Packet (SOP)               | Data lines IDLE -> K state                        |
 | End of Packet (EOP)                 | SE0 for 2 bit times followed by J for 1 bit time. |

+# What is J state?
+  The polarity when bus is idle.

+	LS: DP --> L DM --> H
+	FS/HS: DP --> H DM --> L

+# What is K state?
+	The reverse of J state.

 # The USB Host-Device Model
 ```